jdossgollin/lab-guide/docs/index.md

 # Welcome

 This document codifies lab practices and expectations for new and existing group members.

+This lab guide is divided into three main sections:

+1. Our values and general responsibilities
+1. Quickstart manuals for software and tools that we use
+1. Specific policies for lab activities

+!!! info "Contribute"
     This is intended to be a **living document** and remains a work in progress.

-!!! info "Contribute"
+    Lab and community members are strongly encouraged to contribute to this document!
-    See the README file on of the [GitHub repo](https://github.com/jdossgollin/lab-guide/) for detailed instructions
+    See the README file on of the [GitHub repo](https://github.com/jdossgollin/lab-guide/) for detailed instructions.

 ## Mission